Note: I have updated the article with changes made by WPEngine regarding overage charges until 24th January, 2020.

-Before I raise my concern to their team, I again had a look at their help page related to visits, and I realised I missed understanding few important points.
+Before I raise my concern to their team, I again had a look at their help page related to visits, and I realized I missed understanding a few important points.
 Here is what their visits help page has to say:

 - When a human being first arrives on the site and loads the page, staying there for 31 seconds, that’s a visit.

 - If that same human then clicks a link and sees another page, that does not count as a new visit; that’s part of the same visit.

 - If that same human loads the site with different browsers, that’s still not a new visit; that’s part of the same visit.